MrPeaceDuke/react-tiny-drag-drop/README.md

 # react-tiny-bbcode

-This aims to implement a simple, yet fully functional bbcode editor and parser for React.
+This aims to implement a simple, yet fully functional, drag and drop functionality for React.

 ## Installation
 ```